Machine Learning Interatomic Potentials Enable Molecular Dynamics Simulations of Doped MoS2: Methods

 In both MLMD and DFT, the atomic positions are optimized with the Broyden Fletcher Goldfarb Shann (BFGS) algorithm with fixed cells.
 A force convergence threshold of $5\times10^{-3}$~eV/\AA{} is used.
 For MLMD, ASE is used to relax each input geometry with BFGS to the common force threshold.
 We record the final total energy $E_{\mathrm{tot}}$ for formation-energy analysis.
 All MLMD calculations are performed on either Nvidia A100s or L40 GPUs.
 The ASE calculators are assigned per-structure in a single-stage relax-and-evaluate workflow~\cite{UnknownUnknown-zq}.

 The DFT calculations use a fixed cell relaxation method with spin polarization and no SOC.
-We use the PBE functional from PSLibrary~1.0.0 PAW/USPP files; element-to-pseudopotential mappings followed the run table in the SI~\cite{Dal-Corso2014-lu}.
+We use the PBE functional from PSLibrary~1.0.0 PAW/USPP files.
 We test gamma point calculation, $4\times4\times4$ and $6\times6\times4$ Monkhorst–Pack mesh to test energy convergence, Fermi–Dirac smearing, and plane-wave cutoffs of $124/843$ Ry for wavefunctions/charge density, respectively.
 The plane wave cuttoffs are selected from the maximum lowest suggested cutoffs multiplied by $1.2$ in the pseudopotentials throughout all dopants.
 Electronic thresholds are $10^{-4}$ with \texttt{rmm-diis} diagonalization.
 All relaxations use BFGS with the same $5\times10^{-3}$~eV/\AA{} force target as MLMD.